ShellySinha/Twitter-Sentiment-Analysis/README.md

 The objective is need to predict the labels on the test datasets.

-For the training models, provide a labelled dataset 162980 tweets.
+For the training models, provide a dataset 162980 tweets.
 The dataset provided in the form of csv file.

 In the csv file we have clean_text and category data.